OoStellarnightoO/OSCP_Notes/02 - Mindset_Strategy.md

 I am not going to talk about tools or commands here.
 Rather I want to talk about broad concepts on how to approach a box in general.

-When you dont have a (OSCP-ish) methodology or dont question the whys behind how a tool works and what a tool is supposed to achieve, that is how you fail the OSCP.
-The course does not cover every scenario and tools that you will need to pass the exam (whether this is fair or not is another matter all together)
+When you dont have a (OSCP-ish) methodology or dont questionwhat a tool is supposed to achieve, that is how you fail the OSCP.
+The course does not cover every scenario and tools that you will need to pass the exam (whether this is fair or not is another matter all together).
+Try to have different ways of achieving the same goals.
+Have an admin shell but cant get its password or hash?
+Use your admin powers to create a new admin user and then dump hashes via nxc if mimikatz has issues.

 To maximise your chance of passing and to not just rely on the ambigious advice of "TRY HARDER", think of the approach to a box in this manner: